If you’ve been feeling sad and lonely, here are 8 ways to beat loneliness.

 If you don’t feel like you want to talk to friends or family, then talk to strangers online.
 Or call a charity like The Samaritans.
 Once you have spoken to someone, then you may feel better about speaking to your friends and family.

 Thanks to Skype and Zoom, talking to others has never been easier.
 In fact, it doesn’t matter where you live or where they live.
 You can always contact your friends and family – or even find old friends who you haven’t seen for years.
 Simply reach out to them.
 They may be feeling just like you do and be really glad to hear from you.
+Plus here’s an article with more tips to become more social – especially as you get older.

 If the thought of using this technology fills you with dread then find a computer course in your area so that you feel more confident with today’s technology.
 In fact, getting more comfortable with technology will open a whole new world for you.